michaelkunc/st_totteringhams_day/README.md

 2. Determine how many points are available for Sp*rs.

 3. Is that number less than the current difference?
+If so, then we have achieved St. Totts.
+If not, we continue the iteration.

-4
+4. Assume that Arsenal wins and Sp*rs loses.
+And re-do the iteration.